joaomatossilva/DateTimeExtensions/README.md

 ## Version History
+v3.7.2
+- Fixed ar-SA not able to generate holidays on some years

 v3.7.1
 - Fixed #42 - Getting key already added error when using en-CA culture?
 - Fixed #41 - Fixed bugs with Australian public holiday calculation (thanks @TonyZhu2015)